 The puzzle is straightforward: many autism-risk variants correlate with education and intelligence, yet diagnosed autistic populations often show much worse average functioning than that fact alone would predict.

 The cleanest explanation is that autism is not a simple intelligence-minus story.
-It is closer to an imbalance story.
+It is an imbalance story: the same machinery that raises local cognitive power can make the whole system harder to stabilize.

 The Core Tension